Smarty Jones

-Background
+Pedigree

+Smarty Jones is a third-generation descendant of Mr. Prospector, and as such Smarty Jones is related to many Triple Crown hopefuls including Funny Cide, Afleet Alex, and Fusaichi Pegasus.
+Also included in his pedigree are Triple Crown winners Secretariat, Count Fleet, War Admiral, Gallant Fox and Omaha, and Classic race winners Northern Dancer, Foolish Pleasure and Man o' War.

+Early Ownership

+Smarty Jones is the product of Pat and Roy "Chappy" Chapman's winningest horse, the multiple-stakes-winning mare I'll Get Along, and the record-setting sprinter Elusive Quality.
+He was born in February 2001 at Fairthorne Farm in Chester County, Pennsylvania.
+His Dosage Index of 3.40 suggested that he might be capable of competing in the classics.

-Born at Fairthorne Farm in Chester County, Pennsylvania, the horse was named after Milly "Smarty Jones" McNair, the mother of co-owner Pat Chapman.
+He was named after Milly "Smarty Jones" McNair, the mother of co-owner Pat Chapman.
 The two shared a birthday, and Mrs. Chapman wanted to honor her late mother.
 She said the horse was a strong-willed actor from birth and her mother too was a bit of a smart aleck as a child who had gotten the nickname "Smarty."

-He is a third-generation descendant of Mr. Prospector, and as such Smarty Jones is related to many recent Triple Crown hopefuls including Funny Cide, Afleet Alex, and Fusaichi Pegasus.
-Also included in his pedigree are Triple Crown winners Secretariat, Count Fleet, War Admiral, Gallant Fox and Omaha, and such other Triple Crown race winners as Northern Dancer, Foolish Pleasure and Man o' War, who is #1 on the list of Blood-Horse magazine List of the Top 100 U.S. Racehorses of the 20th Century.
-His dam was multiple stakes winner I'll Get Along.